kevinding0218/InterviewDocuments/Q and A/System Design/Design Datadog.md

 		- 2016/03/28 16:00 m 12
 ### How to calculate visit data?
 - Q: for 2K QPS, do we need to write 2k in NoSql?
-	- No, we can aggregate visit times for most recent 15 seconds and write into memory
+	- No, we can hold/delay and aggregate visit times for most recent 15 seconds and write into memory at one time
 	- For every 15 seconds, we write the record into NoSql, so our write QPS are 2k / 15
 - How to aggregate yesterday's data as per 5 mins?
 	- when doing the read operation and found one key has a lot of values, trigger a "retention" operation